stackql/stackql-registry-docs/docs/googleadmin-docs/index.md

 - <CopyableCode code="GOOGLE_CREDENTIALS" /> - contents of the <code>google</code> service account key json file

-This variable is sourced at runtime (from the local machine using `export GOOGLE_CREDENTIALS=`cat creds/my-sa-key.json` for example or as a CI variable/secret).
+This variable is sourced at runtime (from the local machine using `export GOOGLE_CREDENTIALS=cat creds/my-sa-key.json` for example or as a CI variable/secret).

 <details>